 Nutritional medicine is also called functional medicine.
 It is scientifically based and relies on cutting edge discoveries in biochemistry.
 Nutrigenomics is the emerging face of nutrition and is the study of nutrients on gene expression.

-We will soon be able to provide intravenous nutrient drips.
-These drips provide cocktails of vitamins and minerals which can help the body in a variety of ways.
-A new page will be built to provide details of these treatments.
+We are able to provide intravenous nutrient drips.
+These drips provide cocktails of vitamins and minerals which can support the body in a variety of variety of ways.

 The recognition that nutrients have the ability to modulate molecular mechanisms has caused much excitement in the field of nutrition.
 Nutritional Medicine is much more than prevention of deficiency states.
 Some individuals have higher requirements than others or some nutrients.
 The same diet is notsuitable for everyone.